Note: I may earn money or products from the companies, products, or links mentioned in this post.

 My Response to: “I Abused Children for a Living”

-In the very beginning of the article, the author states:
+At the very beginning of the article, the author states:

 “I was an ABA therapist.
 My official title was ‘Behavior Technician’ which in itself is really telling.
 I was hired off the street with no background in child development, no knowledge of autism or ABA, and no experience working with children, let alone autistic children.
 I. Literally.
 Did.
 Not.
 Know.
 What.
 Autism.
 Is.
 And I wouldn’t find out what autism is in the years that I worked there either.”

 I am not sure when this person was an ABA therapist, but nowadays, there is A LOT of training that goes into being both a BCBA and a “Behavioral Technician” or what is now just called, “therapist.”
-If you are apart of a company that hires your therapist off the street, with no experience whatsoever, RUN.
+If you are a part of a company that hires your therapist off the street, with no experience whatsoever, RUN.
 This is not a company you want to be with and the company is probably not up-to-date on what the legal requirements are for this job.

 The ABA company that we use hires therapists that have, at a minimum, a bachelor’s degree in Applied Behavior Analysis, Psychology, Child Development, Education, or another related field.
-Also, every single one of those therapists are currently doing graduate work to become BCBAs.
+Also, every single one of those therapists is currently doing graduate work to become BCBAs.

 Next, the author says,